Top 10 Offshore Software Development Companies 2026

 Dedicated versus shared.
 Are the engineers full-time on your work, or are they billing fifteen hours a week to your project and the rest to three others?
 A dedicated engineer thinks like an employee.
 A shared one thinks like a consultant who is running out the clock.

 Retention.
 Ask the firm what their annual developer turnover is.
 If they cannot answer the question, the answer is high.
-The whole point of offshore is institutional knowledge that compounds.
-A team that turns over every nine months never gets there.
+Without it you pay to re-onboard a new engineer onto your codebase again and again, and the team never gets to the point where it knows your product cold.

 Time-zone overlap.
 “Async-first” is a real model, but you still need some daily overlap for code review, standups, and the conversations where someone tells you the spec is wrong.
 Three to four hours of overlap is the minimum for most teams.